Bsenzio/wamg/README.md

 - The CC65 toolchain (ca65/ld65)
 - Standard NES development tools

+The NESmaker `.mod` project file is included for completeness and transparency.
+Opening or rebuilding the project requires a licensed copy of NESmaker, which is a proprietary development environment.

+The `.mod` file does not contain the NESmaker engine or proprietary binaries.
+It represents the project state, assets, and configuration as used during development.

 ## 🛠 Build Requirements

 To rebuild the ROM from source, you will need: